What Makes a Good Meme Last?

 The pace of life online tests the durability of culture like nothing else before, but it is still ultimately culture.
 The memes we forget say as much about us as the memes that hold our attention.

-While we may forget the memes, we’ll never forgot the moments where brands sat on the bench while others were hitting it out of the park.
+While we may forget the memes, we’ll never forget the moments where brands sat on the bench while others were hitting it out of the park.